Dollar Tree Debt

 Dollar Tree Bond Ratings

-Dollar Tree bond ratings play a critical role in determining how much Dollar Tree have to pay to access credit markets, i.e., the amount of interest on their issued debt.
+Dollar Tree financial ratings play a critical role in determining how much Dollar Tree have to pay to access credit markets, i.e., the amount of interest on their issued debt.
 The threshold between investment-grade and speculative-grade ratings has important market implications for Dollar Tree's borrowing costs.

 Dollar Tree Debt to Cash Allocation